What are the career prospects for an Integrative Health Coach?

 What are the qualifications for taking the National Board Certification Exam?

-- have an associate’s degree or higher or 4,000 hours work experience (any field).
+- Have an associate’s degree or higher or 60 college credits or 4,000 hours work experience (any field).

 Work Experience Option

 I have neither an associate degree or higher, nor 60 college credits.

 Please summarize your 4,000 hours of work experience to meet the eligibility requirements to sit for the Health & Wellness Coach Certifying Examination.

 Please provide the following information using this form: